 Coinbase: Buy Your First Bitcoins

 Based in San Francisco, USA.
-Coinbase was founded in 2012 and offers a great easy-to-understand exchange, which is a good place to start.
+Coinbase, founded in 2012, offers a great exchange for beginners, which is a good place to start.
 The only disadvantage is that Coinbase only has FIAT integrations in 32 countries (led by the USA).
 Before buying any cryptos, we would recommend that you read our Bitcoin for beginners guide.

-eToro, founded in 2006, also offers an easy way to buy, hold, and store your first cryptocurrencies and operates in more than 60 countries.
+A third option, and more regulated, is eToro.
+Established in 2006, eToro also offers an easy way to buy, hold, and store your first cryptocurrencies and operates in more than 60 countries.

 BitcoinTalk: Crypto Hardcore Forums